Matthew T. Apple

 (2nd year and above)

-This course will introduce new methods and techniques for second language teaching.
+This EMI content course examines "new" methods and techniques for second language teaching.
 It is expected that students have some understanding of basic theories of second language acquisition prior to taking this course.
 Teaching methods covered include content and language integrated learning (CLIL), project-based learning (PBL), and the effective use of course management systems (CMS) to promote blended learning in the classroom.
 Alternative performance assessment tools such as portfolios and presentations will be examined.
 Ways in which teachers can utilize language corpora and various online audiovisual materials will also be investigated.
 Finally, various cooperative learning and peer scaffolding techniques will be introduced.
 Course content will frequently be updated to reflect the results of new second language acquisition research.

 Graduate school courses (at other universities)